fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/final-project/final-project.md

 ### Latex

 If this is the first time using LaTeX, go through [this](https://www.overleaf.com/learn/latex/Tutorials) tutorial.
 Please note that GitHub is a version control platform, so simply pushing your final proposal document defeats the purpose of using a management system.
-The GitHub repository should be a good representation of the evolution of all artifacts of the project, including reports, and contributions from individual members of the team.
-Therefore, if you use Overleaf, you are expected to link your project with your GitHub repository (see [here](https://www.overleaf.com/learn/how-to/How_do_I_connect_an_Overleaf_project_with_a_repo_on_GitHub%2C_GitLab_or_BitBucket%3F) for instructions how).
+The GitHub repository should be a good representation of the evolution of all artifacts of the project.

 ---